lnxjedi/gopherbot/doc/DevNotes.md

 - DONE/TEST/DOCUMENT: fix configuration merging to include plugin default config
 - DONE/TEST/DOCUMENT: Make sure plugins/tasks/jobs can be disabled in gopherbot.yaml
 - TODO: Move *.sample files to new resources/custom - sample remote config repository
-- TODO: Add admin "monitor \<channel\>" / "stop monitoring" to DM admin with all messages to a channel similar to debug, for use in plugin devel & troubleshooting
-- TODO: Update `whoami` to include channel name / internal ID
 - TODO: Evaluate / update Ansible role to simplify use
 - TODO: Low Priority - Support for Go jobs / tasks (can wait 'til first need)
 - DONE/DOCUMENT: try converting lists of tasks/jobs/plugins to map[name]struct